Selling a Pest Control Business: Valuation and Buyer Landscape

 3. Strategic Positioning and Market Narrative

-• Develop a Compelling Growth Story: Create a narrative about your business's past performance and future growth potential.
-Back this with data, market insights, and a clear strategic plan for expansion.
+- Develop a Compelling Growth Story: Create a narrative about your business's past performance and future growth potential.
+Back this with data, market insights, and a strategic plan.
 Buyers want to see a clear path to continued growth.

 Common Pitfalls to Avoid When Selling Your Pest Control Business